 The Indirect Cost Rate Agreement must be dated and not expired.
 Not scored during the objective review.
+Please refer to Funding Restrictions and Summary of Funding.

 Attachments 11-15: Other Relevant Documents

 Include here any other documents that are relevant to the application, including letters of support.
 Letters of support must be dated and specifically indicate a commitment to the project/program (in-kind services, dollars, staff, space, equipment, etc.).